CHARLESTON, W.Va. — The House of Delegates will remember a bill allowing West Virginia car sellers to sell a few vehicles “as-is.”

 Other delegates gave similar feedback.

-“We’re now not going to de-fund the State Police anymore,” stated Delegate Daryl Cowles, R-Morgan.
+“We’re now not going to defund the State Police anymore,” stated Delegate Daryl Cowles, R-Morgan.